This article has been updated to account for changes to UOKiK’s guidance published on 2 April 2025.

-On 25 October 2024, the Polish Competition Authority Urząd Ochrony Konkurencji i Konsumentów (UOKiK) updated its merger notification guidance[1] to provide long-awaited clarification on the local effects test and de facto exempted from the notification obligation extraterritorial JVs with no Polish operations and no vertical links with companies operating in Poland.
+On 25 October 2024 and 2 April 2025, the Polish Competition Authority Urząd Ochrony Konkurencji i Konsumentów (UOKiK) updated its merger notification guidance[1] to provide clarification on the local effects test and introduced a de facto exemption from the notification obligation applicable to extraterritorial JVs with no current or foreseen Polish operations and no vertical links with companies operating in Poland.

 Polish merger control thresholds have traditionally been notorious for catching a particularly large number of joint venture transactions (JVs), including extraterritorial JVs with no Polish nexus.
 JV transactions required UOKiK’s approval where the parties generated either combined worldwide turnover of more than EUR 1bn or combined Polish turnover of more than EUR 50mln, where any of the parties achieved a Polish turnover of more than EUR 10mln in either of the two years preceding the transaction[2].